identity-com/sol-did/program_v2/README.md

 The rent for the DID data account will be return to `rentDestination`.

-### Migrate a persisted legacy DID to the new Program
+### Migrate a Persisted Legacy DID to the New Program
-Legacy DIDs are resolved fine with the current `did:sol` resolver, however, if you want to migrate a legacy DID (e.g. because you want to make use of all the new features), you can do so in the following way:
+Legacy DIDs are resolved with the current `did:sol` resolver, however, if you want to migrate a legacy DID (e.g. because you want to make use of all the new features), you can do so in the following way:

-In order to migrate a DID the following requirements need to be met:
-- Persisted DID data account in legacy program
-- **No** persisted DID data account in new program (e.g. DID was not migrated already)
+In order to migrate a DID, the DID needs a persisted DID data account in a legacy program, and cannot have a persisted DID data account in the new program (e.g. DID was not migrated already).

-If no persisted state exists on either program it is a `generative` DID that does not need migration.
+If no persisted state exists on either program it is a `generative` DID that does not need a migration.
 The prerequisites can be checked with `await service.isMigratable()`

 Actual migration is done the following way: